 Controlling urination is a learned skill and is why we “potty train” children at a young age.
 However, if you constantly overfill your bladder from drinking too much or hold in your urine for too long, you can “untrain” that skill, says Dr. DeRosa.
 This can make it hard for you to feel when you need to pee or can make you feel like you have to go even when you don’t.

 You drink water even when you’re not thirsty

-The best way to know if your body really needs more water is to be consciously aware of whether or not you actually feel thirsty.
-“Our bodies are so programmed to fight against dehydration because we’ve always been living in fear of scarcity or not having enough, so we have all of these built-in mechanisms to protect us against that,” Hew-Butler says.
-“One of these mechanisms that all animals have is thirst.
-Thirst is every body’s individual monitor that lets them know if they need more.
-The more water you need, the thirstier you get.”
-Here are 8 unexpected reasons you’re always thirsty.
+The best way to know if your body really needs more water is to be consciously aware of whether you actually feel a sense of thirst.
+“Our bodies are so programmed to fight against dehydration because we’ve always been living in fear of scarcity or not having enough,” Hew-Butler says, “so we have all of these built-in mechanisms to protect us against that.
+Thirst is every body’s individual monitor that lets them know if they need more.”

 If you’re drinking a healthy amount of water, the color of your urine should be straw-colored to transparent yellow.
-Though most people believe clear urine is the healthiest sign of hydration, having urine with no pigmentation at all may be a sign that you’re drinking too much water.
-For most people, eight to 10 glasses of water a day is considered a normal amount.
-This suggestion varies depending on an individual’s height, weight, and exercise patterns.
-Here’s what happens to your body when you drink the right amount of water.
+It’s a myth that clear urine is the healthiest sign of hydration—in fact, says Dr. Caudle, having colorless urine is a clear sign that you’re drinking too much water.

 You urinate frequently, including during the night